sunainapati/sunainapati.github.io/_posts/2024-12-21-seven-color-theorem-on-torus.md

 # About Torus
 Torus has $\chi=2-2g=0$, so $k=7$.
-Moreover, in torus, the bound $7$ is minimum.
+Moreover, in torus, the bound $7$ is the minimum.